Guardian-class patrol boat: Main design

-The vessel's twin diesel engines can provide 4000 kW.
+The vessel's twin diesel engines provide 4000 kW.
 Sophisticated electronic engine controls will help conserve fuel.

 One of the main deck staterooms, a stateroom with two bunks, is equipped with separate ventilation, so it can be used as an infirmary for infectious patients.

-The patrol boats operated by Papua New Guinea will be armed.
-However, it is not clear what this will consist of.
+The patrol boats operated by Papua New Guinea and Solomons Islands will be armed with 12.7 mm machine guns.
+Timor Leste has requested that their boats be armed.

-During INDO PACIFIC 2022 Austal revealed an up-armed variant of the Guardian dubbed the 40-A.
+During INDO PACIFIC 2022 Austal revealed an up-armed variant of the Guardian dubbed the 40-A with a 20 mm main gun, two 12.7 mm machine guns and a 20 mm remote weapon system aft.

 Design defects

 Several design flaws have been identified in finished vessels.
 The flaws were reported publicly in June 2022, after fifteen vessels had been delivered.

 Recipient nations were notified in February 2021 of a vessel experiencing cracking in the coupling between the engine and the gear box.
 Two separate air quality faults were also discovered in May 2022.
 The medical bay ventilation system reportedly uses recirculated air, when fresh air is advised.
 It was also reported that a fault in the exhaust system caused carbon monoxide to enter a normally uncrewed compartment, posing a safety risk.

 Austal has reportedly "accepted that the problems are latent defects that it will work to resolve."